 Do you know what are your most effective candidate sourcing techniques for finding any top talent?
 Do you really leverage your job postings?
-And all of while do you ask for employee referrals?
+And all of the whiles do you ask for employee referrals?
 So, all you believe is that these are successful ways to fill a position and it can play an integral role in your recruiting process.

-But, what you really need is the ability to relevantly seeking out for ideal candidates, build an passive pipeline for hire, establish connections for even hard-to-fill roles, and prepare for future needs.
+But, what you really need is the ability to relevantly seeking out for ideal candidates, build a passive pipeline for hire, establish connections for even hard-to-fill roles, and prepare for future needs.
 In short, “You need to be PROACTIVE!”.

-So, being a recruiter, you know that increasing importance of sourcing candidates the in current period of global economic growth, and as we know many companies begin to incorporate proactive sourcing techniques into their talent acquisition strategies.
+So, being a recruiter, you know that increasing importance of sourcing candidates the in the current period of global economic growth, and as we know many companies begin to incorporate proactive sourcing techniques into their talent acquisition strategies.
 So, all you need for talent acquisition leaders to get more engaged and more active than ever in order to source the most valuable hires.
 One great key trend is the evolution of a recruiter into a true marketeer.

 As we know that:

 - Candidate sourcing is not just only dealing with passive candidates.

 - Sourcing can be done by any specific source, recruiter, HR representative or even an acquisition manager depending on the process at the given company.

 Why you need to create a sourcing strategy!